If you don’t think you should pay your overdue fine and would like to challenge it, you can apply for an annulment to have it overturned in court.

 We’ll assess your application within six weeks.

-- If there is enough information to support your claim, your case will be listed before a court.
+If there's enough information to support your claim, your case will be listed before a court.
 This is generally the court closest to where the initial incident took place.